Medlar Field: Concourse level

 This level includes a first aid station, a baseball–themed store called Off The Rack Outfitters, a customer service center, and restrooms.
 The State College Spikes offices are also located on this level.

 Amenities on the right field side of this level include the Outfield Bleachers seating area, and the Rail Kings seating area located on the Nittany Embroidery Fun Deck.
 The food concessions in this area include The Right Field Grill, Coaly's Corner, and The Batter's Eye.

 Amenities on the left field side of this level include the Left Field Picnic and a play area for children called the S&A Homes Kids Zone.
 The food concession stands in this area are The Left Field Grill, The "Grand" Stand, and The Bullpen Café.

 Food including Philly cheesesteaks, hot dogs, and ice cream will be sold by the concessions.
-Beer is sold during Spikes games, but not during Penn State games.
+Beer is sold during both Spikes and Penn State games.
 Along with the Penn Stater Conference Center and The Nittany Lion Inn, this venue is one of only three Penn State facilities on the University Park campus where alcohol is allowed to be sold.

 Wheelchair–accessible seating is located on the concourse behind the Bullpen Box, Field Box, and Diamond Club seating areas.
 There is a wheelchair lift located in the left field picnic area, connecting the Concourse Level with the Field Level.
 An elevator also connects all three levels of the stadium, making all areas accessible.